-1. Re-permission all of your accounts separately so that the ADFS version of the user has the same access as the Windows version.
+1. Re-permission all of your accounts separately so that the ADFS / SAML auth version of the user has the same access as the Windows auth version.

-Therefore, if you’re going to run your farm in a “mixed mode”, with some web apps using Windows Auth and some using Trusted Provider Auth, it’s best to have separate User Profile Service Apps for each web app type.
+Therefore, if you’re going to run your farm in a “mixed mode”, with some web apps using Windows Auth and some using ADFS / SAML Auth, it’s best to have separate User Profile Service Applications for each web app type.

-3. Use Web Application Proxy (WAP) to separate the ADFS authentication piece from SharePoint.
-The idea here is that you use ADFS to authenticate to WAP, which then translates you into a Window auth token, and passes that on to SharePoint.
+The idea here is that you use ADFS to authenticate to WAP, which then translates you into a Windows auth token, and passes that on to SharePoint.
 This is kind of “the best of both worlds”.
-You can use it to enable external access to SharePoint and authenticate via ADFS, yet you don’t have to migrate any of your users within SharePoint because it’s still using Windows auth by the time you get to SharePoint.
+You can use it to enable external access to SharePoint and authenticate via ADFS, yet you don’t have to migrate any of your users within SharePoint because you’re still using Windows auth by the time you get to SharePoint.
 You only have one user record at the site level and one profile in the UPA, which is the ideal scenario.